Trent University

 Sustainable Agriculture & Food Systems

-• Required for the Arts degree (BA) Single-Major: SAFS 1001H, SAFS 1002H, ERSC 1010H, ERSC 1020H, GEOG 1030H, GEOG 1040H, IDST 1001H, and IDST 1002H
+• Required for the Arts degree (BA) Single-Major: SAFS 1001H, SAFS 1002H, ERSC 1010H, ERSC 1020H, GEOG 1030H, GEOG 1040H, GDST 1001H, and GDST 1002H

-• Required for the Arts degree (BA) Joint-Major: SAFS 1001H, SAFS 1002H, ERSC 1010H, ERSC 1020H, IDST 1001H, and IDST 1002H
+• Required for the Arts degree (BA) Joint-Major: SAFS 1001H, SAFS 1002H, ERSC 1010H, ERSC 1020H, GDST 1001H, and GDST 1002H

 • Required for the Science degree (BSc) Single-Major:

-• SAFS 1001H, SAFS 1002H, BIOL 1020H, ERSC 1010H, ERSC 1020H, GEOG 1030H, GEOG 1040H, and 1.0 MATH credit (recommended: MATH 1051H and MATH 1052H) (MATH 1001H, 1080H, 2081H and 2082H, do not satisfy the Mathematics requirement for a Bachelor of Science degree).
+• SAFS 1001H, SAFS 1002H, BIOL 1020H, ERSC 1010H, ERSC 1020H, GEOG 1030H, GEOG 1040H, and 1.0 MATH credit (recommended: MATH 1051H and MATH 1052H).
+MATH 1001H, 1080H, 2081H and 2082H, do not satisfy the Mathematics requirement for a Bachelor of Science degree.

 • Required for the Science degree (BSc) Joint-Major:

-• SAFS 1001H, SAFS 1002H, BIOL 1020H, ERSC 1010H, ERSC 1020H, and 1.0 MATH credit (recommended: MATH 1051H and MATH 1052H) (MATH 1001H, 1080H, 2081H and 2082H, do not satisfy the Mathematics requirement for a Bachelor of Science degree).
+• SAFS 1001H, SAFS 1002H, BIOL 1020H, ERSC 1010H, ERSC 1020H, and 1.0 MATH credit (recommended: MATH 1051H and MATH 1052H).
+MATH 1001H, 1080H, 2081H and 2082H, do not satisfy the Mathematics requirement for a Bachelor of Science degree.

 • The rest of your course selection is flexible and consists of elective credits.

-Trent/Swansea Dual Degree - Engineering
+Trent/Swansea Dual Degree – Chemical Engineering

-• Trent University, in partnership with Swansea University, United Kingdom, offers a dual degree leading to a Bachelor of Science (General) degree (BSc) and a Bachelor of Engineering degree (BEng).
+• Trent University, in partnership with Swansea University, United Kingdom, offers a dual degree leading to a Bachelor of Science (General) degree (BSc) and a Bachelor of Chemical Engineering degree (BEng).
 The program allows students to complete the requirements for both degrees in a structured four-year program of study.

-• Required: CHEM 1000H, CHEM 1010H, MATH 1110H, MATH 1120H, MATH 1350H, PHYS 1001H, PHYS 1002H, COIS 1020H, 0.5 INDG credit from the Approved Indigenous Course List, and any 0.5 elective credit.
+• Required: CHEM 1000H, CHEM 1010H, MATH 1110H, MATH 1122H, MATH 1350H, PHYS 1001H, PHYS 1002H, COIS 1020H, 0.5 INDG credit from the Approved Indigenous Course List, and any 0.5 elective credit.

 Trent/Swansea Dual Degree - Law